Run Rabbit Run (film): Plot

 Sarah questions Mia about her behaviour, and Mia declares that she is Alice.
 At Peter's suggestion, Sarah takes Mia to Sarah's childhood home, and tells her about her sister Alice, who went missing when Alice was seven.
 Sarah is angered when Mia continues to say that she is Alice, and claims that Sarah bullied her.
 Sarah's hallucinations worsen, and she unintentionally cuts Mia with scissors.

 Sarah hallucinates her childhood memory of Alice, confusing her sister with Mia.
 As a child, Sarah locked Alice in the shed; after Sarah released her, Alice choked her, Sarah hit her head with a steel trap, and when Alice started screaming, Sarah pushed her off the cliff to her death.

 Peter arrives at the house, where the family photos have been smashed and Sarah has been drawing on the floor in a fugue state.
 The pair search for Mia, all while Sarah is hallucinating about Alice drowning.
 They find her in a bush.
-Sarah goes to the nursing home to talk to her mother, Joan, and admit Alice is dead.
+Sarah goes to the nursing home to talk to her mother, Joan, and admits Alice is dead.
 She goes back to her childhood home and apologises to Mia/Alice, that she hurt Alice and lied about Alice running away.
 Mia calls her a monster.
 The next morning, Sarah searches for Mia and, looking out the window, sees Mia and Alice holding hands while walking to the cliff.